For Families

 How We Measure Readiness Skills

-VKRP measures children’s early mathematics, self-regulation, and social skills to complement Virginia’s existing assessment of literacy skills (VLP).
+VKRP measures children’s early mathematics, self-regulation, and social skills to complement Virginia’s existing assessment of language and literacy skills (Virginia Language & Literacy Screening System: VALLSS).

 Children look with awe at blocks on light table